julienmjaquet/Legpro/main codebook.md

 | 3 algorithms agree | 0.88 | 0.80 |
 | 2 algorithms agree | 0.99 | 0.75 |

+Finally, *figure 7* presents results for each topic when at least 3 alogirthms agree.
+As it is clear from the figure, there is a great variation across topics.
+Such a variation is partly explained by the number of available documents for each topic.
+Then, it is not clear if a perfect score is actually desirable considering that there might be some degree of error in the first sample coding as well.

 **Figure 7**